You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-Comparing the Cost of Lipitor and Crestor: A Comprehensive Analysis
+The Cost Comparison of Lipitor and Crestor: A Comprehensive Analysis

 What are Lipitor and Crestor?

-Lipitor, manufactured by Pfizer, is a prescription medication used to treat high cholesterol and cardiovascular disease.
-It belongs to the statin class, which inhibits the production of cholesterol in the liver, thereby reducing the amount of low-density lipoprotein (LDL) cholesterol in the blood.
+Lipitor, manufactured by Pfizer, is a statin medication that has been on the market since 1997.
+It works by inhibiting the production of cholesterol in the liver, thereby reducing the levels of low-density lipoprotein (LDL) cholesterol in the blood.
+Lipitor has been a bestseller, with over 5 billion prescriptions written worldwide.

 Cost Comparison: Lipitor vs. Crestor

-The cost of Lipitor and Crestor can vary depending on several factors, including the dosage, quantity, and location.
-According to DrugPatentWatch.com, a leading provider of pharmaceutical patent information, the average wholesale price (AWP) of Lipitor 10mg is around $140 per 30 tablets, while the AWP of Crestor 10mg is around $180 per 30 tablets.
+When it comes to cost, both Lipitor and Crestor are considered expensive medications.
+However, their prices can vary depending on several factors, including the dosage, frequency of administration, and location.
+According to DrugPatentWatch.com, a website that tracks pharmaceutical patents and prices, the average cost of Lipitor (20mg) is around $140 per month, while the average cost of Crestor (20mg) is around $180 per month.

 Conclusion